Ghostmonday/director/DIRECTOR_PROJECT_TASK_LIST.md

 ## ✅ STAGE COMPLETION MARKER
 File: STAGE_2_COMPLETE.md
 - Auto-generated when all tasks in this stage are validated.
-- Used by Cheetah to confirm build progression.
+- Used to confirm build progression.

 # AUTO-GENERATE STAGE_2_COMPLETE.md after all validation checkboxes are ✅

 ## ✅ STAGE COMPLETION MARKER
 File: STAGE_3_COMPLETE.md
 - Auto-generated when all tasks in this stage are validated.
-- Used by Cheetah to confirm build progression.
+- Used to confirm build progression.

 # AUTO-GENERATE STAGE_3_COMPLETE.md after all validation checkboxes are ✅

 ## ✅ STAGE COMPLETION MARKER
 File: STAGE_4_COMPLETE.md
 - Auto-generated when all tasks in this stage are validated.
-- Used by Cheetah to confirm build progression.
+- Used to confirm build progression.

 # AUTO-GENERATE STAGE_4_COMPLETE.md after all validation checkboxes are ✅

 ## ✅ STAGE COMPLETION MARKER
 File: STAGE_5_COMPLETE.md
 - Auto-generated when all tasks in this stage are validated.
-- Used by Cheetah to confirm build progression.
+- Used to confirm build progression.

 # AUTO-GENERATE STAGE_5_COMPLETE.md after all validation checkboxes are ✅

+## ✅ STAGE COMPLETION MARKER
+File: STAGE_6_COMPLETE.md
+- Auto-generated when all tasks in this stage are validated.
+- Used to confirm build progression.

+# AUTO-GENERATE STAGE_6_COMPLETE.md after all validation checkboxes are ✅

+## ✅ STAGE COMPLETION MARKER
+File: STAGE_7_COMPLETE.md
+- Auto-generated when all tasks in this stage are validated.
+- Used to confirm build progression.

+# AUTO-GENERATE STAGE_7_COMPLETE.md after all validation checkboxes are ✅

+## ✅ STAGE COMPLETION MARKER
+File: STAGE_8_COMPLETE.md
+- Auto-generated when all tasks in this stage are validated.
+- Used to confirm build progression.

+# AUTO-GENERATE STAGE_8_COMPLETE.md after all validation checkboxes are ✅

 ## 🧾 FINAL PRE-SUBMISSION CHECKLIST
 - [ ] STAGE_COMPLETION_REPORT.md generated
 - [ ] DeepSeqAPIKey & PolloAPIKey verified for all build configs
 - [ ] No storyboard or unused asset references
 - [ ] All validations timestamped in STAGE_COMPLETION_REPORT.md
+- [ ] Swift Package Manager structure validation complete
+- [ ] Integration tests between modules passing
+- [ ] Localization placeholder strings verified
+- [ ] Performance benchmarks established

 ---

-**Ready for optimized Cheetah execution!** 🚀
+**Ready for optimized project execution!** 🚀

 **Start with Stage 1, Task 1.1 and follow the critical path.**